Paul B. Ostergaard, FAIA, AOU

 Executive Vice President

-Paul is a member of the Academy of Urbanism, based in the United Kingdom, and their first American Academician.
-He is a full member of the Urban Land Institute and serves on the Transit Oriented Development Council.
+Paul is a Fellow of the American Institute of Architects and former president of the Pittsburgh Chapter, a member of the Academy of Urbanism based in the UK, and a full member of the Urban Land Institute.
 Paul is a member of the Congress of the New Urbanism and the International Downtown Association, participating as a speaker at many conferences.
-He is the former president of the Pittsburgh Chapter of the American Institute of Architects.
-Paul holds an NCARB Certificate and is a registered architect in Pennsylvania, New York, South Carolina, Louisiana, and Maryland.
+Paul holds an NCARB Certificate and is a registered architect in Pennsylvania, New York, South Carolina, Louisiana, Oklahoma, and Maryland.